Minnesota teenager faces serious charges after DWI accident

 • Reckless driving

-When anyone faces charges like that, they have a quite an important battle ahead.
+When anyone faces charges like that, they have a quite important battle ahead.
 When the defendant is as young as this teenager, the fight somehow seems even more important.
 If convicted of the various criminal charges, it could mean this young man loses a lot of his life to the prison system.

 According to news reports, a conviction for each count against the teen could land him behind bars for 28 years.
 That is longer than he has been alive.
 He is in this serious legal predicament due to a fatal accident that occurred earlier this year.
 One teenage passenger died in the crash, and two others were reportedly injured.